-Lyon Féminines v Paris Saint-Germain Féminines
+Lyon beat PSG in first leg of semi-final

 Post update

-Selma Bacha (Lyon Féminines) wins a free kick in the defensive half.
+Perle Morroni (Lyon Féminines) wins a free kick on the left wing.

 Post update

-Attempt missed.
-Ada Hegerberg (Lyon Féminines) left footed shot from outside the box is too high.
-Assisted by Melvine Malard.
+Attempt saved.
+Ada Hegerberg (Lyon Féminines) right footed shot from the centre of the box is saved in the bottom right corner.
+Assisted by Amandine Henry with a cross.

 Post update

-Attempt blocked.
-Delphine Cascarino (Lyon Féminines) right footed shot from the right side of the box is blocked.
-Assisted by Ellie Carpenter.
+Attempt missed.
+Marie-Antoinette Katoto (Paris Saint-Germain Féminines) right footed shot from the centre of the box is just a bit too high.
+Assisted by Ramona Bachmann.

 Post update